CnCNet/xna-cncnet-client/Docs/INISystem.md

 ClickSoundEffect=               ; string,  loads a sound with the specific file name with suffix as
                                 ;          dropdown click sound.
 FontIndex=0                     ; integer, the index of font loaded from font list.
-BorderColor=                    ; color,   the color for dropdown's border line when it open.
+BorderColor=196,196,196         ; color,   the color for dropdown's border line when it open.
-FocusColor=                     ; color,   the color for dropdown item when cursore above it.
+FocusColor=64,64,64             ; color,   the color for dropdown item when cursore above it.
-BackColor=                      ; color,   the background color dropdown when it open.
+BackColor=0,0,0                 ; color,   the background color dropdown when it open.
-DisabledItemColor=              ; color,   the color for disabled dropdown item.
+DisabledItemColor=169,169,169   ; color,   the color for disabled dropdown item.
 OptionX=                        ; string,  the text option for dropdown. `X` is an any text that helps to
                                 ;          describe this option e.g., `Option_FirstOption`.
 ; Option_FirstOption=1